 Category 1: Sub-Category 1:

-12 Services Supporting Self-Direction 12020 information and assistance in support of self-direct
+12 Services Supporting Self-Direction 12020 information and assistance in support of self-direction

 Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 4: Sub-Category 4:

 Independent Support Brokerage (ISB) service is an optional service for members who choose the self-direction option.
 When the member chooses the ISB service, the service is included in the person's budget.
 The ISB will be chosen and hired by the person.
 The ISB will work with the person to offer technical assistance and expertise for selecting and hiring employees and/or providers and purchasing supports.